A. The name of this corporation is the "National Association for Holistic Aromatherapy" (hereafter referred to as "NAHA" or the "Association".

 B. Candidates for Appointed offices shall be members of Professional/Business status in good standing with the association.

-A. The Board of Directors shall serve for a term of 2 years or until a successor takes office.
+A. The Board of Directors shall serve for a term of 2 years or until successors are elected by majority vote.

 B. Appointed officers shall serve until a successor is appointed, or for a maximum of two terms (four (4) years) or until the officer resigns, is removed or otherwise becomes incapable of fulfilling their obligations to the association.